Extracurricular Activities at UCLA

 UCLA Intramural Sports

-There are a variety of recreational and competitive sports leagues that members of the Bruins can join with their friends and coworkers.
-Many classic sports, such as basketball, flag football, and soccer, are included in IM Sports, along with a wide variety of more recent and innovative games, such as spikeball, ultimate frisbee, and electronic sports.
+UCLA offers a wide range of recreational and competitive sports leagues that enable Bruins to participate with friends and coworkers.
+IM Sports comprises classic sports like basketball, flag football, and soccer, along with more contemporary and innovative games such as spikeball, ultimate frisbee, and electronic sports.

-The following is a selection of the sporting activities in which students at UCLA take part:
+Here is a selection of the sporting activities in which UCLA students actively participate:

 - Ice Hockey